higherkindness/mu-haskell/docs/docs/graphql.md

 ## Comparison with other libraries

-There are other libraries targeting GraphQL server definition in Haskell.
+There are other libraries targeting GraphQL server definition in Haskell: `graphql-api` and Morpheus GraphQL.
+The latter also supports defining GraphQL *clients*, a feature not (yet) implemented in Mu.

 [`graphql-api`](https://github.com/haskell-graphql/graphql-api#readme) shares with Mu the encoding of the GraphQL schema in the type-level.
 In fact, as the [tutorial](https://haskell-graphql-api.readthedocs.io/en/latest/tutorial/Introduction.html) shows, its encoding is much closer to GraphQL's schema definition.